opencog/learn/README.md

 the machine-learning of grammatical classes.

-As a result, ***none*** of the industry-standard classifiers and clustering algorithms can be applied to step E: they all assume that the input data can be structured as a vector space.
+As a result, ***none*** of the industry-standard classifiers and clustering algorithms can be applied to step **E**: they all assume that the input data can be structured as a vector space.
 The axioms of algebraic linguistics can resemble the axioms of a vector space, which is why vector-space techniques can work pretty well in the machine- learning of linguistic structure.
 However, ultimately, the axioms of algebraic linguistics are ***not*** the axioms of a vector space.
-In practical terms, this means that clustering/classification algorithm used in step E is completely different than anything else available in the industry.
+In practical terms, this means that clustering/classification algorithm used in step **E** is completely different than anything else available in the industry.

-The complete novelty of step E, coupled to the need to perform experiments in earlier and later stages means that industry-standard, generic big-data, machine-learning tools are wholly inadequate for the task.
+The complete novelty of step **E**, coupled to the need to perform experiments in earlier and later stages means that industry-standard, generic big-data, machine-learning tools are wholly inadequate for the task.
 It is for thus reason that all data processing is being done in